Pratishtha103/Pawsome-Training-Centre-With-Backend/README.md

 Frontend: Built with HTML, CSS, and JavaScript to create a user-friendly interface.

-Backend: Flask Python is used to handle user authentication and data management.
+Backend: Flask Python is used to handle user authentication.

 Environment: Runs in a Python virtual environment to manage dependencies and keep the environment isolated.